apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

   monitored by this scheduler instead.

 - :ref:`config:scheduler__dag_dir_list_interval`
-  How often (in seconds) to scan the DAGs directory for new files.
+  How often (in seconds) to scan the Dags directory for new files.

 - :ref:`config:scheduler__file_parsing_sort_mode`
   The scheduler will list and sort the DAG files to decide the parsing order.